vppmatt/microservices-bam/07 - jenkins files/Jenkins-instructions.md

 ## Step 4 - run the pipeline

-NOTE - before starting the pipeline, you may wish to run `watch microk8s kubectl get po` to see the new container being deployed

 1. Click on the Build now button on the left menu

 Then to watch the logs: